Sairyss/domain-driven-hexagon/README.md

 # Modules

 This project's code examples use separation by modules (also called components).
 Each module's name should reflect an important concept from the Domain and have its own folder with a dedicated codebase, and each business use case inside that module gets its own folder to store most of the things it needs (this is also called _Vertical Slicing_).
 It is easier to work on things that change together if those things are gathered relatively close to each other.
 Think of a module as a "box" that groups together related business logic.

-Try not to create dependencies between modules or use cases.
-Instead, move shared logic into a separate files and make both depend on that instead of depending on each other.
+Using modules is a great way to [encapsulate](<https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>) parts of highly [cohesive](<https://en.wikipedia.org/wiki/Cohesion_(computer_science)>) business domain rules.

 Try to make every module independent and keep interactions between modules minimal.
 Think of each module as a mini application bounded by a single context.
-Consider module internals private and try to avoid direct calls or imports between modules (like importing a class `import SomeClass from '../SomeOtherModule'`) since this creates [tight coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>) and can turn your code into a [spaghetti](https://en.wikipedia.org/wiki/Spaghetti_code) and application into a [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud).
-Using modules is a great way to [encapsulate](<https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>) parts of highly [cohesive](<https://en.wikipedia.org/wiki/Cohesion_(computer_science)>) business domain rules.
+Consider module internals private and try to avoid direct imports between modules (like importing a class `import SomeClass from '../SomeOtherModule'`) since this creates [tight coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>) and can turn your code into a [spaghetti](https://en.wikipedia.org/wiki/Spaghetti_code) and application into a [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud).

+Few advices to avoid coupling:

+- Try not to create dependencies between modules or use cases.
+Instead, move shared logic into a separate files and make both depend on that instead of depending on each other.
+- Modules can cooperate through a [mediator](https://en.wikipedia.org/wiki/Mediator_pattern#:~:text=In%20software%20engineering%2C%20the%20mediator,often%20consist%20of%20many%20classes.) or a public [facade](https://en.wikipedia.org/wiki/Facade_pattern), hiding all private internals of the module to avoid its misuse, and giving public access only to certain pieces of functionality that meant to be public.
-To avoid coupling, modules can communicate with each other by using a message bus.
+- Alternatively modules can communicate with each other by using a message bus.
 For example, you can send commands using a commands bus or subscribe to events that other modules emit (more info on events and commands bus below).
-Another option is to make modules cooperate through a [mediator](https://en.wikipedia.org/wiki/Mediator_pattern#:~:text=In%20software%20engineering%2C%20the%20mediator,often%20consist%20of%20many%20classes.) or a public [facade](https://en.wikipedia.org/wiki/Facade_pattern), hiding all private internals of the module to avoid its misuse, and giving public access only to certain pieces of functionality that meant to be public.

-This approach ensures [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), refactoring of a module internals can be done easier because outside world only depends on module's public interface, and if bounded contexts are defined and designed properly each module can be easily separated into a microservice if needed without touching any domain logic or major refactoring.
+This ensures [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), refactoring of a module internals can be done easier because outside world only depends on module's public interface, and if bounded contexts are defined and designed properly each module can be easily separated into a microservice if needed without touching any domain logic or major refactoring.

 Code Examples: